Embezzlement Charges in Texas and Your Professional License

 The Texas Medical Board outlines strict standards that physicians must adhere to in order to keep their license to practice medicine.
-When a doctor faces criminal charges, his or her license may be at risk of being suspended or revoked by the board.
+Other professional licensing boards also maintain these strict standards.
+When a doctor or other licensed professional faces criminal charges, their license may be at risk of being suspended or revoked by the board.
 Embezzlement is one such crime that can result in serious criminal and civil penalties.
-If you have been accused of embezzlement or a similar fraud charge, do not hesitate to speak with an experienced Texas medical license defense lawyer to prepare your defense.
+If you face embezzlement charges in Texas or similar fraud charges, please speak with an experienced Texas license defense lawyer to prepare your defense.

 - Stealing needles, medications, or other supplies from work for personal use